Updated: Aug 1

 Secondly – that there’s no margin for error with cutting corners in rehab.
 20% of athletes suffering a 2nd ACL injury…this is far too high, and cutting corners – whether it be looking to return to sport too soon, or not going through every step in the process – only heightens that risk.

-If you’ve injured your knee, and are wanting to get back to sport, speak to us about what things you need to be doing to give yourself the best chance of being in the 80%, and how we can help you achieve a successful return to sport.
+If you’ve injured your knee, and are wanting to get back to sport, speak to us about surgical rehabilition and other things you need to be doing to give yourself the best chance of being in the 80%, and how we can help you achieve a successful return to sport.

 APA Sports & Exercise Physiotherapist